GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/pro/docs/modules/pro/en.md

 As new extensions are created and released, they will also be added to this plugin.

+With Gato GraphQL PRO, you can achieve all the things from the video:

 [Watch “Introduction to Gato GraphQL” on YouTube](https://www.youtube.com/watch?v=uabFL_CoEWo)

 ## List of bundled extensions